-We present results obtained with the exact algorithm applied to the optimization of FIR filters and compare them with the heuristic approach of [3].
-We first present results for some filter instances, where the coefficients were computed with MATLAB using the Remez algorithm.
-The filters' specifications are presented in Table II, together with the respective problem size: column filter is just an index for each example; pass and stop are normalized frequencies that define the passband and stopband, respectively; #tap is the number of coefficients; width is the bit-width of the coefficients; #coef indicates the total number of different coefficients; #nzbit gives the maximum number of non-zero bits over all the coefficients.
-The next three sets of three columns indicate the size of the 0-1 ILP problem for the binary, CSD and MSD representations, in terms of the number of variables, clauses and optimization variables.
-We can observe that the problem size varies widely, even for filters of similar specifications.
-Moreover, the correlation between the size of the problem and the number of coefficients and maximum number of non-zero bits is not so direct.
+The first set of results is presented in Table III and indicate the size of the problem for the binary, CSD and MSD representations.
+We can observe that these sizes vary widely, even for filters of similar specifications.
+Even the correlation between the size of the problem and the number of coefficients and maximum number of non-zero bits is not so direct.
 The reason for this is that the way the Boolean network is constructed depends heavily on the relation between the coefficients in terms of the sub-expressions that they have in common.
 In any case, we can observe that the binary representation is the most complex because the coefficients have a larger number of non-zero digits.
 Although the MSD representation requires the same number of zero digits per coefficient as CSD, we need to represent a larger number of coefficient patterns due to the redundancy in MSD.
-Note that the complexity of the 0-1 ILP problem to be passed to the SAT solver (we used [8]) is much lower than the worst-case scenario derived in the previous section.
+Note that the complexity of the 0-1 ILP problem to be passed to the SAT solver is much lower than the worst-case scenario derived in the previous section.

-Table III presents the results obtained for the selected benchmarks using the three representations under consideration: binary, CSD and MSD.
+Table IV presents the results obtained for the selected benchmarks using the three representations under consideration: binary, CSD and MSD.
 Column adders gives the minimum number of adders/subtracters required to implement the filter, column steps gives the maximum depth in terms of adder-steps for all coefficients and CPU is the CPU time in seconds used to compute this exact solution on a PC with dual Pentium Xeon at 2.4GHz, with 4GB of main memory, running Linux.
-We note that most of the problem instances
+We note that most of the problem instances are solved in a very small period of CPU time.
+There four cases for which our algorithm did not finish within an hour of CPU time.
+For three of these, we obtained a non-optimal solution, represented in italic in this table.
+Only for filter 7 under the binary model we were not able to obtain any solution.